Strictly Come Dancing series 7

-Series 6 winner Camilla Dallerup, series 4 winner Karen Hardy and Hayley Holt were replaced as professional female dancers by Aliona Vilani, Katya Virshilas and Natalie Lowe.
-The show on 7 November was filmed from the Blackpool Tower Ballroom for the first time since the Grand Final of series 2.
-Due to illness, Forsyth did not feature in the show on 14 November.
-As a result, Daly took over as main presenter and Ronnie Corbett was a surprise guest.
-Winkleman took over Daly's normal role.
+Camilla Dallerup, Karen Hardy, and Hayley Holt were replaced as professional female dancers by Natalie Lowe, Aliona Vilani, and Katya Virshilas.
+The show on 7 November was filmed from the Blackpool Tower Ballroom for the first time since the finale of series 2.

+Due to illness, Bruce Forsyth did not appear in the show on 14 November.
+As a result, Tess Daly took over as main presenter, and Claudia Winkleman took over Daly's normal role.
+This would become permanent in 2014, when Forsyth withdrew from the show.
+Ronnie Corbett also presented alongside Daly, appearing without prior announcement.